Volvo V90 estate - Interior & comfort

 We recommend the smaller 18-inch wheels.
 They look every bit as good as the larger 19-inch wheels and on the D5 Momentum that we tested, they really gelled with the suspension, providing a smooth ride on the most pitted of UK roads.

-Unfortunately, the R-Design is rather hamstrung on the comfort front by its lowered, stiffened suspension.
-This does reduce body lean in corners, but not so much as to transform the V90 into a sports car – it merely serves to reduce comfort for passengers.
+Unfortunately, the R-Design which was previously offered was rather hamstrung on the comfort front by its lowered, stiffened suspension.
+This reduced body lean in corners, but not so much as to transform the V90 into a sports car – it merely served to reduce comfort for passengers.
 We don’t think the modest increase in driver fulfilment is worth trading the Volvo’s exceptional smoothness for.

 Another area where some rivals have an advantage is engine noise.
 The 2.0-litre four-cylinder diesels of the V90 may hum unobtrusively away in the background when cruising, but when full power is called upon they can’t match the smoothness or quietness of engines like the Audi and Mercedes 3.0-litre six-cylinder diesels.

 Inside, the V90 is pretty much identical to both the S90 saloon and the XC90 SUV – and you can take it from us, that’s no bad thing.
 Everything is beautifully laid-out and finished to the highest of standards.
 The quality of materials on display is top-notch, too, while the portrait-orientated nine-inch touchscreen for the infotainment system works wonderfully.
 It looks great, too, with pin-sharp graphics and a very modern design.
 That big screen is flanked by a couple of large air vents, with just one row of buttons and switches below it that control the stereo, hazard warning lights and windscreen demisting.